Theodo-UK/nestjs-admin/README.md

 }
 ```

 > Need customization?
-You can use the AdminModuleFactory to create [your own admin module instead](./docs/admin-module.md).
+You can use the CoreAdminModuleFactory to create [your own admin module instead](./docs/admin-module.md).

 3. Create a first AdminUser to log in with